tetratelabs/wazero/internal/integration_test/fuzz/README.md

 ### Run Fuzzing

-Currently, we only have the following fuzzing targets:
+Currently, we have the following fuzzing targets:

 - `basic`: compares the results from the compiler and interpreter engines, and see if there's a diff in them.
 - `memory_no_diff`: same as `basic` except that in addition to the results, it also compares the entire memory buffer between engines to ensure the consistency around memory access.